-Teacup Rock, Thunder Cove Beach, PEI

-RECAP

 This adventure was amazing.
 Sharing it with good friends made it even more special.
 Anyone who can visit these wonderful places should do so.
-The people we met were all down to earth, friendly, and very welcoming.
+The people we met were all down to earth, friendly and very welcoming.
 There is so much to see that I feel we left enough on the plate to warrant another future visit.
 I will warn all who take this trip on their motorcycle to be aware that road conditions are rough in many areas.
-Also fuel and repair shops can be few and far between in some areas so pack and plan accordingly.
-Our trip lasted a total of 26 days and we logged 7,306 miles.
+Also fuel and repair shops can be few and far between in some areas, so pack and plan accordingly.
 The stories and photos presented here only touch on this trip.
-For anyone who wishes a more in depth look at our adventure, feel free to visit my trip blog at http://www.facebook.com/garylmace
+For anyone who wishes a more in depth look at our adventure, feel free to visit my trip blog at www.facebook.com/garylmace.